Chapter 22 Extending use cases of GLM

 This transformation enables logistic regression to handle binary or proportional data effectively, with predictions that are interpretable as probabilities (e.g., of survival, success, or presence).

-We could linearise the data and then fit an ordinary linear model using lm, but (like with the Poisson regression) the other assumption of the ordinary linear model, homoscedasticity, would cause problems.
-With S-shaped binomial relationships, the expected variance is small at the two ends of the range and large in the middle of the range.
+We could linearise the data and then fit an ordinary linear model using lm, but (like with Poisson regression) the other assumption of the ordinary linear model, homoscedasticity, would cause problems.
+With S-shaped binomial relationships, the expected variance is small at the two ends of the range and large in the middle.
 This contrasts strongly with the constant variance assumption of ordinary linear models.
-Therefore it is wise to account for this using a Generalised Linear Model that explicitly accounts for this variance structure.
+Therefore it is wise to account for this using a Generalised Linear Model that explicitly models this variance structure.

 Let’s try a couple of examples.